 Advertisement|Remove ads.

-Shares of Classover Holdings Inc. (KIDZ) soared more than 20% in pre-market trading on Friday, after the company announced a memorandum of understanding with robotics education company Walimaker to bring robotics and AI learning programs to the North American K-12 market, covering kindergarten through 12th grade.
+Shares of Classover Holdings Inc. (KIDZ) gave up some of its pre-market gains to trade 12% on Friday, after the company announced a memorandum of understanding with robotics education company Walimaker to bring robotics and AI learning programs to the North American K-12 market, covering kindergarten through 12th grade.

-The partnership will leverage Classover’s digital education platform, learning centers, and summer camp channels with Walimaker’s robotics programming curriculum and hands-on engineering systems, Classover said.
+The partnership will leverage Classover’s digital education platform, learning centers, and summer camp channels and Walimaker’s robotics programming curriculum and hands-on engineering systems, Classover said.

 Walimaker’s robotics ecosystem includes robotics kits, coding curriculum, and interactive learning modules designed to build engineering and problem-solving skills.
 The company added that its programs are used in more than 600 learning centers and schools.